dan-caprioara/ai-file-manager/writer-agent.md

 ai-file-manager

 ### Project description
 A project about managing files using AI.
-This is a multiplatform desktop app.
+This is a multiplatform desktop app designed to assist in organizing and managing files efficiently using artificial intelligence technologies.

 ## Documentation metadata
 ### Audience
-Developers and users interested in AI-based file management solutions.
+End-users of AI Manager, likely those interested in AI-enhanced file management tools.

 ### Documentation subfolder
 doc